How to Export WooCommerce Products to Google Merchant Center

 - Shipping Label: Used to group products together so specific shipping rates can be configured in GMC.
 Expects a string or plain text.

-This section contains additional settings that can be applied onto the exported products.
-Here's more on each one:
+This section contains additional settings that can be applied to the exported products, separated into multiple subsections.

-Under Product Type define the following export fields:
+Under the Product Type subsection, you can define the following export fields:

 - Multipack: Used to indicate that multiple identical products have been grouped for sale as one product.
 Expects a numerical value.